June 9, 2007 Summer Tip #6 (Checked Nov 25 2019)

 Wikis, on the other hand, are designed for shared collaborative work.
 They are well-suited for producing substantive content and plans, such as reports, websites, or something as simple as a camping trip or something as complex as the multilingual global content Wikipedia.
 For a quick look on how wikis work, check out this three-minute video of how a wiki works.

 Journaling, with its roots in the classic and traditional paper format, is more personal and more private, capturing and recording feelings, ideas and impressions that may not ready for public scrutiny or comment.

 Let’s look at these three tools in more detail to help you plan on how you might use them in your next course.

-Journaling can be done very simply within any online learning environment.
+Journaling can be done very simply within any online learning management system.
 A learner can create journal entries in a word processing application, in an online journal or in an individual blog tool.
-Then if the journal is to be kept private between the learner and instructor, the journal can be submitted using a url, or simple email or drop box.
-If the journal is a shorter piece and is to be viewed publicly, then the journal might be simply attached or copied into a discussion post in the course site.
+If the journal is to be kept private between the learner and instructor, the journal is submitted to the instructor.
+If the journal is a shorter piece and is to be viewed publicly, then the journal entry might be simply attached or copied into a discussion post in the course site.

 What are Blogs?